Department of Communication Disorders

 CDIS 840P – Augmentative Alternative Communication 3 credit hours

-This course is designed to orient students to the process of AAC: the supplementation or replacement of natural speech and/or writing using aided and/or unaided symbols.
-Topics covered include: AAC as a process and assistive technology as tools; terminology in AAC; funding based on legal issues of AAC, due process and expert testimony; ethics; multicultural issues; literacy; seating and other positioning, and motor control.
-Assessment and intervention strategies will be discussed.
+This course is designed to orient students to the process of AAC; the supplementation or replacement of natural speech and/or writing using aided and/or unaided symbols.
+Topics covered include: AAC as a process; terminology in AAC; funding based on legal issues of AAC, due process, and expert testimony; ethics; multicultural issues, literacy; advocacy; AAC assessment and implementation in children and adults with various conditions.

-CDIS 851 – Phonological Disorders 3 credit hours
+CDIS 851 – Speech Sound Disorders II 3 credit hours

 CDIS 852 – Read & Writ Strat for SLP: Serving Students w/Lang Based Literacy Disorders 3 credit hours